Fabrizio-Caruso/CROSS-LIB/README.md

 - Common APIs that, for each target, implement one of several graphics modes;
 - Generic graphics modes that may be shared among a few targets.

-For more details on CrossLib we refer to: https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/CROSSLIB.md
+For more details on Cross-Lib we refer to: https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/CROSSLIB.md